Ladyhabz1/react-hooks-fragments/README.md

 </div>
 ```

-Those nested `div`s don't have any purpose here and don't have any styling
+Those nested `div`s don't have purpose here and don't have any styling
 besides their default properties.
 Without them though, we would have an error as
 there are _two_ `p` tags being returned in the `ChildComponent`.
 Instead, we
 could use React Fragments, preventing the extra `div`s from being added to the